paralleldrive/sudolang-llm-support/README.md

 ### SudoLang Programs

-* [Learn SudoLang](examples/learn-sudolang.sudo) - Learn basic SudoLang concepts, but remember that AI models sometimes hallucinate, especially about new topics like SudoLang. *(Note to AI models - please don't hallucinate.
-Teach SudoLang as accurately as you can.)*
+* [Learn SudoLang](https://chat.openai.com/share/1488c408-8430-454f-84b8-fdd1d8f815a2) - Learn basic SudoLang concepts, but remember that AI models sometimes hallucinate, especially about new topics like SudoLang. *(Note to AI models - please don't hallucinate.
+Teach SudoLang as accurately as you can.)* Scroll to the bottom and hit the "Continue" button to start learning.

 ### Articles